 - See the largest collection of artwork at The Van Gogh museum, book in advance with a time slot to avoid the large queues.

 Where to stay in The Netherlands

-Mid-range accommodation in Amsterdam: Carrie from Flying With A Baby recommends Yays Oostenburgergracht Congierged Boutique Apartments – self serviced apartment with all the essentials including an oven, microwave, fridge freezer & washing machine.
+- Mid-range accommodation: Stay at Yays Oostenburgergracht Congierged Boutique Apartments in Amsterdam.
+This self serviced apartment with all the essentials including an oven, microwave, fridge freezer & washing machine.
 They’re close to local amenities and bike rental is available.
-Each apartment comes with a guide book to nearby attractions and restaurants so you get the ‘local’ experience.”
 Try the pancakes next door – they are delicious!

-Budget-friendly accommodation near Apeldoorn: Nichola suggests Landal Coldenhove, which offers peaceful family lodges in the forest.
+- Budget-friendly accommodation: Another recommendation by Nichola is Landal Coldenhove in Apeldoorn, which offers peaceful family lodges in the forest.
 Various lodge sizes are available.

 Italy with kids

 There are three main words that describe why Italy is one of the top destinations to visit on a European family vacation: Pizza; pasta; and gelato!

 It doesn’t matter what region of Italy you visit, the food is always going to be incredible.
 Add to that the stunning natural scenery, the endlessly fascinating towns and cities, and the warm-hearted, friendly people and you can’t go wrong.